azarSarikhani/azarSarikhani/README.md

 4. [**Wordle**](https://github.com/azarSarikhani/42-wordle): A terminal based wordle game that will pick a 5 character long word a day and let you full color experience of the legendary wordle on a terminal.

  I’m currently
-- 🔭working on webserver here's the <a href="https://github.com/jboucher154/WebServ" target="_blank">github repo</a>
+- 🔭working on a http <a href="https://github.com/jboucher154/WebServ" target="_blank">webserver</a> in C++.
-- 🌱learning docker and http protocol
+- 🌱learning about docker, http protocol, common gateway interface, ...

 ## Skills